Ajaya1000/tic-toc-toe/README.md

 # tic-toc-toe
-tic toc toe using python
+tic toc toe using python.
 use separate block for each file ..